 Cross-faculty poster presentations (top achievers from Faculty poster presentation):

 Posters (Faculty specific):

 It is important for the presenters to have a knowledgeable audience to see and hear their work.
-Staff members are encouraged to attend the oral presentations on 1 August and to examine the poster displays which will be judged on Friday 2 August.
+Staff members are encouraged to attend the oral presentations and poster displays on 29 October and to attend the Cross- Faculty presentations on 30 October.

 Candidates will be asked in the registration form to volunteer as